yogi1967/MoneydancePythonScripts/index.md

 ### Extension (and Scripts formats) (*.mxt and *.py format) - Very latest PREVIEW (unsigned) builds
 -  <a href="https://github.com/yogi1967/MoneydancePythonScripts/raw/master/extract_data.zip">**Extract Data**: Extract data to screen/csv.
 Options include: Investments, Reminders, Account txns, Investment txns, Currency History; attachments.
-This is a consolidation of all prior extract scripts in one, including:
+This is a consolidation of various extracts in one, including:
     - stockglance2020                       View summary of Securities/Stocks on screen, total by Security, export to csv
     - extract_reminders_csv                 View reminders on screen, edit if required, extract all to csv
     - extract_currency_history_csv          Extract currency history to csv